 Association/Team: Will-Machado BJJ

 John Will Biography

-In the late 1980’s John Will became the founder and editor of “Blitz” a magazine fully dedicated to martial arts.
+In the late 1980s, John Will became the founder and editor of “Blitz” a magazine fully dedicated to martial arts.
 This allowed John to travel the world doing research on different styles of fighting.
-It was around this time that he began seriously training in Grappling and Jiu Jitsu.
+It was around this time that he began seriously training in Grappling and Jiu-Jitsu.
 Having the chance (through the magazine) to meet legends like Gene LeBell, Rickson Gracie and the Machado Brothers made his entrance to grappling begin through the big door.
-John also travelled to Brazil in search for the best instructors there, all this hard work paid off in 1998 when Wills finally reached black belt honours from the hands of Rigan and Jean Jeacques Machado.
+John also traveled to Brazil in search for the best instructors there, all this hard work paid off in 1998 when Wills finally reached black belt honors from the hands of Rigan and Jean Jacques Machado.